sm55555/Apache/README.md

 # apache
-enviroment : amazon linux 2
+enviroment : amazon linux 2 (centOS)

 ## 1. How to install apache web server (using yum)